jes/pngcam/README.md

     Path generation options:

+        --roughing-only
+            Only do the roughing pass (based on --step-down) and do not do the finish pass.
+This is useful if you want to use different parameters, or a different tool, for the roughing pass compared to the finish pass.
+            Default: do the finish pass as well as the roughing pass

         --clearance MM
             Set the clearance to leave around the part in mm.
 Intended so that you can come back again with a finish pass to clean up the part.
             Default: 0